harrict/release-downloader/README.md

     # The default value is 'false'
     preRelease: true

+    # A tag prefix to download the release from.
+It should be combined with latest flag.
+    latestPrefix: ''

     # The github tag. e.g: v1.0.1
     # Download assets from a specific tag/version
     tag: ''